Lemes-RenanB/HardyWeinbergTesting/README.md

 ## Credits

-  The original VISUAL BASIC (© Microsoft Inc.) version of HW_TEST was developed by Fernando Bautzer Santos and Paulo A. Otto (Bautzer Santos and Otto, 2005; Bautzer Santos, 2006) and subsequently rewritten and updated by Renan B. Lemes and Paulo A. Otto in Liberty BASIC v.
-4.04 dialect (© Shoptalk Systems 1992-2010, www.libertybasic.com) that runs in Windows Microsoft Operational System.
+  The original VISUAL BASIC (© Microsoft Inc.) version of HW_TEST was developed by Fernando Bautzer Santos and Paulo A. Otto (Bautzer Santos and Otto, 2005; Bautzer Santos, 2006) and subsequently rewritten and updated by Paulo A. Otto and Renan B. Lemes in Liberty BASIC v.
+4.04 (© Shoptalk Systems 1992-2010, www.libertybasic.com), a commercial programming language that runs in Windows Microsoft Operational System.

 ## Intellectual property